Falcon Minerals Corporation (FLMN) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Falcon Minerals Corporation (FLMN) trades at $7.77 with AI Score 59/100 (Grade B).
+Falcon Minerals Corporation (FLMN) trades at $7.77.
 Falcon Minerals Corporation focuses on acquiring and owning mineral and royalty interests in North American oil and natural gas properties.
 Market cap: $1.21B, Sector: Energy.

-Price live · AI analysis from May 9, 2026Analyst Coverage for FLMN: FLMN does not currently have published analyst price targets in our coverage universe.
+Last analyzed: May 9, 2026Analyst Coverage for FLMN: FLMN does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
-In the absence of analyst consensus, our AI model evaluates FLMN against Energy peers across nine fundamental dimensions and assigns a mixed fundamental profile based on the underlying data.
+In the absence of analyst consensus, our AI model evaluates FLMN against Energy peers across nine fundamental dimensions and assigns a neutral fundamental signal based on the underlying data.

-FLMN: the 4 perspectives are evenly split.
+FLMN: the 2 scored disciplines are evenly split.
 Dominant signal: Seth Klarman bearish.

 How is this calculated? →Falcon Minerals Corporation (FLMN) Energy Operations & Outlook